tbuck7520/todolist/README.md

 # todolist This is a todolist created with HTML/CSS/JavaScript/Express/EJ6/MongoDBAtlas/Mongoose.
 It was created as part of a full-stack course.
+It contains dynamic pages.
+I plan to continue working on this project to tie the UI together.